Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging: Abstract

 \section{Abstract}

-Capturing data from dynamic processes through cross-sectional measurements is seen in many fields such as computational biology.
+Capturing data from dynamic processes through cross-sectional measurements is seen in many fields, such as computational biology.
 Trajectory inference deals with the challenge of reconstructing continuous processes from such observations.
-In this work, we propose methods for B-spline approximation and interpolation of point clouds through consecutive averaging that is instrinsic to the Wasserstein space.
+In this work, we propose methods for B-spline approximation and interpolation of point clouds through consecutive averaging that is intrinsic to the Wasserstein space.
 Combining subdivision schemes with optimal transport-based geodesic, our methods carry out trajectory inference at a chosen level of precision and smoothness, and can automatically handle scenarios where particles undergo division over time.
-We rigorously evaluate our method by providing convergence guarantees and testing it on simulated cell data characterized by bifurcations and merges, comparing its performance against state-of-the-art trajectory inference and interpolation methods.
-The results not only underscore the effectiveness of our method in inferring trajectories, but also highlight the benefit of performing interpolation and approximation that respect the inherent geometric properties of the data.
+We prove linear convergence rates and rigorously evaluate our method on cell data characterized by bifurcations, merges, and trajectory splitting scenarios like \textit{supercells}, comparing its performance against state-of-the-art trajectory inference and interpolation methods.
+The results not only underscore the effectiveness of our method in inferring trajectories but also highlight the benefit of performing interpolation and approximation that respect the inherent geometric properties of the data.

-\section{Introduction}
+\section{INTRODUCTION}

-Many dynamic processes yield cross-sectional observations at different timesteps, which can be represented as a sequence of \textit{point clouds}, or discrete probability measures.
+Many dynamic processes yield cross-sectional observations at different time steps, which can be represented as a sequence of \textit{point clouds}, or discrete probability measures.
 To understand the underlying process, we need to first interpolate or approximate a likely path between these measurements.
 This problem of reconstructing continuous paths is called \textit{trajectory inference}, which is seen in applications such as computational biology (\cite{sha2023reconstructing,tong2020trajectorynet,huguet2022manifold,schiebinger2019optimal,saelens2019comparison}), computer graphics~(\cite{huang2022representation}), and control theory~(\cite{howe2022myriad,craig2024blob}).
 This paper considers the case where we only observe the state of a population as a whole, i.e. points in a point cloud do not have an inherent order.
 It may be the case that each sample is equivalent and interchangeable (e.g. drones in a swarm), or that there is no preservation of samples across time (e.g. cell measurement).